-Note: In order to see your available networks, you must be near a working wireless router.
+Note: In order to see your available networks, you must be near a working wireless router (or access point).

 3 The WNU icon can also be found on the system tray.

 Note: Double-clicking on the WNU icon on the system tray will bring up the Utility screen.